toebeann/BepInEx.SupermarketSimulator/README.md

    **On first launch after installing this pack, it may take a while to load and you will not see any indication that anything is happening.**

    This is normal, be patient and wait - BepInEx is doing work in the background to prepare the game for modding.
-This process will be much faster on subsequent launches of the game.
+This process will be much faster on subsequent launches of the game, although the "first launch" process may repeat whenever the game updates.

+   If it never seems to complete and the game does not launch, ensure that you have internet access and that you don't have a firewall or antivirus interfering (if you do you may need to set up an exclusion or otherwise temporarily disable them for this first run of the game).
+In some cases, a VPN may be required to get around regional blocks.

 7. Exit the game at the main menu.